cogneon/lernos-sketchnoting/en/lernOS-Sketchnoting-Guide-en.md

 ### Figures

-The figures are the actors on your sketch notes.
+The figures are the actors on your Sketchnotes.
 They can be used to represent actions and emotions of individuals, teams or groups in different situations.
 It may be helpful to add faces or facial expressions to represent emotions, but we also express a lot of our feelings and emotions through our posture.
 Whether you give the characters a face or not depends almost entirely on your personal taste.

 ![](sketchnotes/figures.png){#small .left height=250 float=left}